Anarchism in Ukraine: Makhnovist Revolution

 The Makhnovists resolved to defend their territory against both the Red and the White armies, with Trotsky again declaring Makhno an outlaw and the Makhnovists producing propaganda to persuade Red Army soldiers not to take up arms against them.
 The Makhnovists led the Red Army offensive into a protracted guerrilla war, causing great losses on both sides.
 The deaths were exacerbated by a typhus epidemic, which even struck Volin, resulting him in being captured by the Bolsheviks.
 But in October 1920, Pyotr Wrangel launched an offensive from Crimea, causing the Makhnovists to once again sign a truce with the Bolsheviks, on the conditions of their autonomy, the amnesty of all anarchist political prisoners and the right to freedom of speech.
 Upon recovery, Volin was released and returned to Kharkiv, where he resumed work for the Nabat and set about preparing for the slated All-Russian Anarchist Congress.
 Within the month, the Bolsheviks had reneged on the agreement.
 Following Wrangel's evacuation of the Crimea, the Makhnovist commanders were immediately shot by the Bolsheviks, Huliaipole was subsequently attacked by the Red Army and members of anarchist organizations throughout Ukraine were arrested by the Cheka.
 The remnants Insurgent Army retreated to Romania, with Makhno himself eventually making his way into exile in Paris.
-The power vacuum in Ukraine was definitively filled with the establishment of the Ukrainian Soviet Socialist Republic, with the Red Army taking control of the Dnieper basin by the end of 1921.
+The power vacuum in Ukraine was definitively filled with the establishment of the Ukrainian Soviet Socialist Republic, with the Red Army taking control of the Dnieper River basin by the end of 1921.
 Any remaining remnants of anarchism in Ukraine were suppressed, with many anarchists being imprisoned in the Gulag, and the New Economic Policy was implemented, transforming the Ukrainian SSR into a state-capitalist economy.

 Following the dissolution of the Ukrainian People's Republic, many Ukrainian nationalist exiles experienced a sharp turn to right-wing politics, with a number even blaming Mykhailo Drahomanov's anarchist ideas for the Ukrainian defeat in the war of independence.
-During the war, anti-semitic pogroms had caused the murder of tens of thousands of Jewish people, committed by all sides of the conflict.
+During the war, antisemitic pogroms had caused the murder of tens of thousands of Jewish people, committed by all sides of the conflict.
 But it was Symon Petliura that was largely held responsible for the outbreak of violence, due to his position as chairman of the Ukrainian Directorate.
 While in exile in France, Petliura was assassinated by the Ukrainian Jewish anarchist Sholem Schwarzbard, who after a short trial was acquitted on all charges.